maithilish/scoopi-scraper/notes/devops.md

 in POM the ng build is in separate profile ng-build which is disabled for travis ci build in .travis.yml

-### Model Generation

-to generate model java files from schema files, run src/main/scripts/schemagen.sh from project base dir.
-Beans are validated against the schema.
-It generates the file in target dir and after verification it has to copied to model dir in src.

 ## Versions